Emergent Chaos-Like Dynamics of Spin-Orbit Torque-Driven Magnetic Transitions

 Employing focused ion beams has the great advantage that preferred nucleation sites can be patterned with a high degree of control in terms of their shape and position as well as their anisotropy reduction.
 We prepared a circular area of \SI{50}{nm} radius with an ion dose of $125$ ions/nm$^2$, using the ZEISS Orion NanoFab He$^+$-FIB and the FIB-o-mat software package \cite{deinhart2021patterning}.
 Using a custom-developed sample aligning tool, FIB patterns are written with a placement accuracy of at least \SI{200}{nm} by employing prerecorded optical and scanning electron micrographs for sample navigation, avoiding any inadvertent ion irradiation.
-The irradiated areas are composed of filled circular shapes which are rasterised in concentric circles with a dwell time of \SI{0.1}{\micro s} and a pitch of \SI{1}{nm} in x- and y-directions.
+The irradiated areas are composed of filled circular shapes which are rasterized in concentric circles with a dwell time of \SI{0.1}{\micro s} and a pitch of \SI{1}{nm} in $x$- and $y$-directions.
 For the patterning process, we used an acceleration voltage of \SI{30}{kV}, a \SI{20}{\micro m} wide aperture and ion currents between \SI{2.5}{pA} and \SI{4}{pA}.
 Note here that we denote disks of \SI{50}{nm} radius as ``dots'' throughout the main text.